2018 Grand Masters Hockey World Cup

 Real Club de Barcelona 20-30 June 2018

-Scotland will be represented by four teams: Scotland Grand Masters (Over 60), Great Grand Masters (Over 65) and Senior Grand Masters (Over 70) in the Grand Masters Hockey World Cup and by an Over 60 Scottish Thistles team in the Grand Masters Hockey Tournament Trophy.
-There are 18 countries entered for the Grand Masters competition: Argentina, Australia, Belgium, Canada, England, France, Germany, Ireland, Italy, Japan, Netherlands, New Zealand, Scotland, Singapore, Spain, South Africa, USA, and Wales.
+18 countries entered the Grand Masters competition: Argentina, Australia, Belgium, Canada, England, France, Germany, Ireland, Italy, Japan, Netherlands, New Zealand, Scotland, Singapore, Spain, South Africa, USA, and Wales.
 The same countries, with the addition of Egypt and minus Argentina, Canada, Singapore and USA, make up the 15 teams in the Great Grand Masters tournament.
-Five of those are not represented in the Senior Grand Masters competition: Egypt, France, Ireland, New Zealand and Spain, while Argentina will field an Over 70 side in the 11 country tournament.
-In the Grand Masters Tournament Trophy, there will be 10 teams competing: Alliance, England LX, Germany 2, Ireland 2, Netherlands 2, Scottish Thistles, Spain 2, South Africa 2, Southern Cross and Wales 2. tournament draw
+Five of those were not represented in the Senior Grand Masters competition: Egypt, France, Ireland, New Zealand and Spain, while Argentina fielded an Over 70 side in the 11 country tournament.
+In the Grand Masters Tournament Trophy, there were 10 teams competing: Alliance, England LX, Germany 2, Ireland 2, Netherlands 2, Scottish Thistles, Spain 2, South Africa 2, Southern Cross and Wales 2. tournament draw (PDF)

 Altius RT System - results, team lists, scorers